arisAlexis/landing-subscriber-sendgrid/README.md

 ```
 {
   "port": "my_port_number",
-  "sendgridKey": "your_secret_sendgrid_api_key",
+  "sendgridKey": "your_secret_sendgrid_api_key"
-  "list": "your_sendgrid_list_number"
 }

 ```

-You can find your list number by uncommenting the lines in app.js and running that function by hitting the endpoint.
+You can find your list number by going to the sendgrid iface and seing the viewList link

 Then you need to install the letsencrypt certs (tutorials available online) and make a folder named **keys** under the root and paste there `privkey.pem`, `cert.pem` and `chain.pem`.